askrella/whatsapp-chatgpt/README.md

 # Whatsapp Chatbot

 This project is a whatsapp bot that uses OpenAI's ChatGPT to respond to user inputs.
 To use ChatGPT, simply type `!gpt` followed by your prompt, and the bot will generate a response.

-You can also disable the `!gpt` Prefix and send all messages to ChatGPT instantly.

 ![Example](https://i.imgur.com/Za4s6aR.png)